-NB Both markets are only open on Saturdays and get very busy from 11.00 am to 1.30 pm.
+NB Both markets are only open on selected days and get very busy from 11.00 am to 1.30 pm.
 In other words, I recommend that you arrive at 9.30 am for breakfast or at 1.30 for a late lunch.

 Events, Experiences and Sights in Cape Town

 I always try to plan some cultural expeditions, when I visit Cape Town, preferably experiencing new aspects of and/or neighbourhoods in the city.